abhinav-m/mishrants-gatsby-netlify/src/content/posts/2021-04-18-iterator-pattern-or-how-to-build-a-wall-one-brick-at-a-time.md

 }
 ```

-And just to make the concept stick, Here's an iterator written in Javascript, that iterates through an array in reverse, using an object.
+And just to make the concept stick, Here's an iterator written in JavaScript, that iterates through an array in reverse, using an object.

 ```javascript
 function reverseArrayIterator(array) {